Skip to Main Content

 This guide is intended for students and researchers studying Ancient Near Eastern Studies at the University of Oxford, although students and researchers from any field may find it useful.

-Use this guide to find out about books, journals and electronic resources for Ancient Near Eastern Studies, including ebooks, ejournals and databases.
+Use this guide to find out about books, journals and electronic resources for Ancient Near Eastern Studies, including ebooks, ejournals and bibliographic databases.

-Finding books on Ancient Near Eastern Studies
+Finding books for Ancient Near Eastern Studies

 Key journals

-The full range of Ancient Near Eastern Studies journals, in print and, where available, in electronic format (eformat), can be searched via SOLO or the eJournals A-Z. Below are the top journals for Ancient Near Eastern Studies, and you find more information about periodicals on the Journals page of this guide.
+The full range of Ancient Near Eastern Studies journals, in print and, where available, in electronic format, can be searched via SOLO.
+Below are a few of the top journals for Ancient Near Eastern Studies, but you can find a longer list on the Journals page of this guide.

 Key databases